-Is it my imagination or are headlights getting brighter Have...
+Is it just my imagination, or are headlights getting brighter?

 Is it my imagination, or are headlights getting brighter?
 Have you traveled at night recently?
 I flash the brights so the oncoming driver will dim his car's lights, and he flashes his brights back to show me they're already dimmed!
 It takes awhile to get your bearings when all you can see is white dots.
 Older cars' headlights seem to have a more yellow color, whereas the new cars' lights are bright white.
 What's going on? -- Don

 TOM: What's going on is that headlight technology is changing.
 Again.

 RAY: Cars used to use incandescent lights.
 Then brighter halogen bulbs came into use in the '80s.
 And now, car makers are beginning the transition to xenon headlights -- also known as "high-intensity discharge" lights.
 They're mostly found on high-end, expensive cars these days, and they have a bluish tinge to them.

 TOM: And from the driver's point of view, they're magnificent.
 Their light pattern is supposedly the same as standard headlights, but the xenon bulbs deliver bright light all the way to the edges of the pattern, which means you see more of the road.

 RAY: And the xenon light is whiter and brighter -- and more like daylight, too.
 So when you drive with xenon headlights, especially on a really dark road, you really do see a lot better.

 TOM: But there are several things that are creating problems for oncoming drivers.
 One is that they're not used to these new lights, so people tend to stare at them as they drive by and say, "What the ... ?"
 And, as you say, that leads to the white-dot phenomenon.

 RAY: The same thing happened when halogen bulbs first came out, according to the folks at the National Highway Traffic Safety Administration (NHTSA), as the eye is unconsciously drawn to brighter objects.